natcap/invest.users-guide/source/fisheries.rst

 Not all ages or stages are equally likely to be harvested.
 Vulnerability to harvest (also called selectivity) may depend on size, life-stage specific behavior (for instance spawning aggregations), habitat use, or regulations, and may change depending on the gear and fishing strategies employed.
 A value of 1.0 indicates that the age or stage is fully vulnerable to harvest, whereas values less than one indicate the vulnerability relative to the fully-vulnerable age or stage.
 For instance, if all individuals age 4+ are fully vulnerable, whereas age 3 individuals are only half as likely to be caught given the same fishing pressure, age-3 would have a vulnerability of 0.5.
 The most vulnerable age/stage should have a value of 1.0.
 Vulnerability is assumed to be the same across subregions.

 Different functional forms may be used to describe vulnerability.
-These are examples intended to help the user construct the population parameters csv file, but other functional forms are possible (for instance, a dome-shaped function would imply the highest vulnerability for medium-aged individuals).
+These are examples intended to help the user construct the population parameters CSV file, but other functional forms are possible (for instance, a dome-shaped function would imply the highest vulnerability for medium-aged individuals).

 Binary: each age or stage is either not vulnerable or fully vulnerable (0 or 1).

 Logistic function: assumes that vulnerability increases with age/stage, where :math:`{a}_{50}` is the age at which individuals have a 50% vulnerability to harvest, and :math:`\delta` determines the slope of the logistic function.

 **Spiny Lobster**: We model vulnerability-at-age by using the logistic function above, with :math:`{a}_{50}` set to 2.5 years and :math:`\delta` set to 10.
-A :math:`\delta` of 10 gives the shape of the logistic function a nearly knife-edge selectivity, meaning that very few lobster younger than 2.5 years are vulnerable to fishing, whereas almost all lobster older than 2.5 years are vulnerable to fishing.
-This cutoff was chosen as this is the age when lobster reach the minimum legal size for harvest of 75mm.
+A :math:`\delta` of 10 gives the shape of the logistic function a near knife-edge selectivity, meaning that very few lobster younger than 2.5 years are vulnerable to fishing, whereas almost all lobster older than 2.5 years are vulnerable to fishing.
+This cutoff was chosen as this is the age when a lobster reaches the minimum legal size for harvest of 75mm.
 A smaller delta would soften the knife-edge selectivity, resulting in higher vulnerability (and harvest) of younger lobster.
 Exploitation (:math:`{Ex}_{x}`) for this model is set to 31% based on historical harvest rates.

 **Dungeness Crab**: Vulnerability and exploitation are set more simply in this model.
 Only age 4 males are assumed to be vulnerable to harvest (V = 1 for age 4 males, and V = 0 for all other ages and females). :math:`{Ex}_{x}` is set to 0.47, meaning 47% of age-4 males are harvested in each region.
-This was estimated by adjusting an average harvest rate for California, Oregon and Washington to include only tribal and recreational catch since commercial harvesting does not occur in Hood Canal, WA (details in Toft et al. 2013)
+This was estimated by adjusting an average harvest rate for California, Oregon, and Washington to include only tribal and recreational catch since commercial harvesting does not occur in Hood Canal, WA (details in Toft et al. 2013)

 Recruitment
 ^^^^^^^^^^^

 **Beverton-Holt**: The Beverton-Holt model represents a situation where the total number of recruits increases with spawners abundance up to an asymptote.
 This recruitment function also has two parameters: alpha and beta.
 For Beverton-Holt, alpha represents the maximum number of recruits produced (i.e. the asymptote), whereas beta represents the number of spawners needed to produce recruitment equal to half the maximum (alpha/2).
 In this form, alpha/beta represents the recruits per spawner at low spawner levels.

 **Ricker**: The Ricker model represents a situation where the total number of recruits increases up to intermediate spawner levels and then decreases at very high spawner levels.
 This function has two parameters: alpha and beta.
-In the Ricker model, alpha gives the maximum recruits per spawner at low spawner levels (i.e., the initial slope of the stock-recruit curve), while beta is the rate of decline in recruits as there are more spawners, or the degree to which the curve bends downwards as spawner abundance increases.
+In the Ricker model, alpha gives the maximum recruits per spawner at low spawner levels (i.e., the initial slope of the stock-recruit curve), while beta is the rate of decline in recruits as there are more spawners or the degree to which the curve bends downwards as spawner abundance increases.

 For both Ricker and Beverton-Holt, spawners may be measured in numbers of individuals or in biomass, and the parameters should be specified appropriately.

 **Fecundity**: For the fecundity-based recruitment function, only age- or stage-specific fecundity values are needed, representing the number of offspring per mature individual.
 Caution is urged when selecting this option as age-based models must be carefully parameterized in order to reach equilibrium.
 Most parameter sets will result in a continuously increasing or decreasing population.
 We do not recommend this option for stage-based models.

 **Fixed**: In the fixed recruitment function, recruitment is time-invariant.
 A value for the fixed number of recruits must be given.
-Recruitment therefore does not depend on the abundance of mature individuals.
+Recruitment, therefore, does not depend on the abundance of mature individuals.

 .. note:: Choosing which recruitment function to use will depend on data availability as well as ecological knowledge about the species and region.
 Density-dependent recruitment functions such as the Ricker and Beverton-Holt are most common in fisheries models, as they recognize that a population depends on finite resources and cannot grow infinitely large.
 A model with the Fecundity function must be parameterized carefully or it is not guaranteed to reach an equilibrium.
 The Fixed recruitment may be appropriate in cases where the region of interest is small relative to the range or distribution of the fished population, for instance, when recruits may drift into the region of interest from nearby spawning areas.